Managing Optimizations and Solutions

 from luna_sdk.schemas.enums.timeframe import TimeframeEnum

-all_optimizations = luna.optimization.get_all(
+all_optimizations = ls.optimization.get_all(

 timeframe=TimeframeEnum.this_week, #Timeframe when solution was created

-input_type=OptFormat.qubo, # Format of the optimization problem
+input_type=OptFormat.QUBO, # Format of the optimization problem

-limit=10 #Limit of optimizations returned, default is 50.
+limit=10, #Limit of optimizations returned, default is 50.

 offset=0, #Pagination